 Complete Inspection Manual Chapter (IMC) 1245, Appendix A, “Basic Inspector Certification Journal” before completing any activities or courses in this journal.
 You may complete the General Proficiency requirements contained in Appendix B together with the Technical Proficiency requirements outlined in this journal.

-This journal includes the certification requirements for security risk analysts (SRA)s that conduct target set inspection.
-To be qualified under this qualification journal (i.e., Appendix C11), a qualification board is required, unless the individual has already completed a qualification board under IMC 1245.
-NSIR DSO SOSB
+This journal includes the certification requirements for security risk analysts (SRA)s that conduct target set inspections.
+To be qualified under this qualification journal (i.e., Appendix C11), a qualification board is required, unless the individual has already completed a qualification board under a different IMC 1245 appendix.

+References contained in the individual study activities (ISA) and on-the-job training (OJT) activities may be publicly available, Official Use Only – Security Related Information (OUO-SRI), or Safeguards Information (SGI) depending on the content of the reference.
+Agencywide Document Access and Management System (ADAMS) accession numbers, Safeguards Information Local Area Network and Electronic Safe (SLES) numbers, or links will be provided for OUO-SRI and SGI references to ensure the proper references are located.
+Many of the references can be found on the Security Oversight and Support Branch SharePoint page here: NSIR DSO SOSB (internal).

+A fully qualified Regional SRA inspector must complete either the Boiling Water Reactor (BWR) course series (R-304B, R-504B, and R-624B) or the Pressurized Water Reactor (PWR) course series (R-304P, R-504P, and R-624P).
+Due to variations in design, operation, and emergency response, consideration should be made for completion of the second series.

+Regional SRA inspectors should be limited to inspections of the reactor type for which they are qualified.
+However, coordination with the site resident inspection staff for technical support during a target set inspection can compensate for inspection of alternate technologies.
+This approach has the potential to negatively impact the resource estimate for the inspection procedure and should be limited to the extent practicable.

-Regional SRAmust complete .
-However, fully qualified Headquarters SRA must complete the course series, course series, and applicable cross training course.
+A fully qualified Headquarters SRA must complete the BWR course series (R-304B, R-504B, and R-624B), PWR course series (R-304P, R-504P, and R-624P), and applicable AP1000 cross training course (i.e., R-327C).
 However, an individual qualifying as a Headquarters SRA can hold an interim SRA qualification, if they have completed one entire reactor series (i.e., PWR or BWR).
 Individuals that hold an interim qualification can only conduct inspections at the type of reactor they have been qualified until they complete their full SRA qualification.

 Required Reactor SRA Training Courses for both headquarters and regional Inspectors:

-Power Plant Engineering (self-study)
+Power Plant Engineering (E-110 self-study)

 BWR Technology Series (R-304B, R-504B, and R-624B)

-PWR Technology Series (R-304P, R-504P, and R-624P)
+PWR Technology Series (R-304P, R-504P, and R-624P) (either PWR or BWR series, or both for regional SRA inspectors)

-Westinghouse AP1000 Cross Training (R-327C)
+Westinghouse AP1000 Cross Training (R-327C) (recommended but not required for regional SRA inspectors)

 Perspectives on Reactor Safety (R-800)